w3c/openscreenprotocol/ssdp.md

 ### Latency of device discovery / device removal

-New devices added or removed can be immediatly detected if the controller listens to the multicast address for "ssdp:alive" and "ssdp:byebye" messages.
-For search requests the latency depends on the `MX` SSDP header which contains the maximun wait time in seconds.
+New devices added or removed can be immediately detected if the controller listens to the multicast address for "ssdp:alive" and "ssdp:byebye" messages.
+For search requests the latency depends on the `MX` SSDP header which contains the maximum wait time in seconds.
 According to UPnP specification, it must be greater than or equal to 1 and should be less than 5 inclusive.
 SSDP responses should be delayed a random duration between 0 and the value of `MX` to balance load for the controller when it processes responses.

 ### Ease of implementation / deployment

 It is very easy to implement the SSDP protocol.
 It is based on UDP and the messages are easy to create and parse. [peer-ssdp](https://github.com/fraunhoferfokus/peer-ssdp) is a open source implementation for Node.js by Fraunhofer FOKUS and shows how easy to implement the protocol.
-Another implemenation by Fraunhofer FOKUS for Android (part of a [cordova plugin](https://github.com/fraunhoferfokus/cordova-plugin-hbbtv/tree/master/src/android/ssdp)) is also availablel.
+Another implementation by Fraunhofer FOKUS for Android (part of a [cordova plugin](https://github.com/fraunhoferfokus/cordova-plugin-hbbtv/tree/master/src/android/ssdp)) is also available.

 ### Security - both of the implementation, and whether it can be leveraged to enhance security of the entire protocol

-SSDP consider local network as secure envioronment.
+SSDP consider local network as secure environment.
 Any device on the network can discover other devices or services.
 Security can be implemented on service level.
 In our case the output of the discovery is a list of displays that contain friendly names and endpoints of presentation receiver services.
-Any security mechanism can be implemented during session establishement and communication independent from the method used for discovery.
+Any security mechanism can be implemented during session establishment and communication independent from the method used for discovery.

 ### Privacy: what device information is exposed